midl-dev/tezos-suite-docs/deploy-remote-signer.md

 # Deploy a baker with remote signer

+The [quickstart]() indicates how to set up a cloud baker with the private keys hosted in a Kubernetes secrets.
+In this section, we configure a remote signer on-premises.
+This configuration is more secure and every mainnet deployment should use it.

 ## Prerequisites

-You will need your baking address and Ledger authorized path.
+You will need your baking public key and Ledger authorized path.
 [Follow these instructions](setup_baker) to get them.

 ## Instructions